odennav/wordpress-mysql-docker/README.md

 # Deploying the Wordpress website and Mysql
-Automate launch of installation page for wordpress with mysql with bash scripts.
+Automate launch of installation page for wordpress and mysql with bash scripts.

 ## Overview